DefinetlyNotAI/Logicytics/REFACTORING JOB.md

    - disklist (and its subcommands) ❌
    - Property✅
    - (USE LOG CLASS FROM ALGOPY)✅
-5) Make it know work all together✅
+5) Make it know work all together ✅
 6) In case of crashes it places the errors in ERROR.log ❌
-7) Errors must be in following format✅
+7) Errors must be in following format ✅
-    - FILECODE-ERRORCODE-FUNCTIONCODE✅
+    - FILECODE-ERRORCODE-FUNCTIONCODE ✅
       - Filecode: First letter of file EXCEPT _files where its first 2 letters
       - Errorcode: U -> Unknown, G -> General (exception as e), P -> Privileges error
       - Functioncode: X -> Unknown, ANY-OTHER-LETTER -> The first letter of the function, BA -> Base code, not function
-    - Each code is the first letters of the name✅
+    - Each code is the first letters of the name ✅
-8) Zips any made data and files✅
+8) Zips any made data and files ✅
 9) When a zip file is made, a HASH is supplied with it of the zip file✅
-10) Delete all logs in event viewer⚙️
+10) Delete all logs in event viewer ⚙️
-11) Incorporate the _files
+11) Incorporate the _files fully
 ---

 1) Make .structure and .version into 1 file JSON ✅
-2) Make a debugger.py file that if run will attempt to debug Logicytics,
+2) [11] Make a debugger.py file that if run will attempt to debug Logicytics,
    - Check:
        - date and time
        - device model